joseluistorres/noob-life/source/posts/2013-09-27-Baby-Steps-And-Novice-Love.html.markdown

 environment that makes lots of small wins accessible and celebrate them to create the confidence to move through the stages of crawl, walk, run.

 *Second: Pressure Kills Congnition.*

-This notion was actually detailed in chapter 7, but referenced in chapter three.
+This notion was actually detailed in chapter seven, but referenced in chapter three.
 Simply put, pressure stifles creativity, it shuts down the areas of our brain we should be accessing religiously while we learn, in favor of a fight or flight instinct resulting from the terror of failing to deliver.
 I especially had a lot of that going on for the first three weeks of gSchool.

-So the first three chapters really got me thinking about the particular needs and state of mind of the novice.
+These chapters really got me thinking about the particular needs and state of mind of the novice.
 Mind you, it is never a one-size-fits-all declaration, but I can attest that some of us in school are of the particular novice persuasion who would respond better, and grow faster, with just a few extras bolted onto the first few weeks of school.
-Some ideas include:
+Ideas include:

 +  Study Hall.
 An hour or so, 2-3 times per week, before or after class to focus on the fundamentals.
 To revisit again and again the concepts and problems presented in class that are escaping us.

 +  Mentors at the Start.
 If it were possible to introduce a few mentors at the start of the program, this would be amazing.
 Sometimes, we masochistic novices struggle too long and too hard, to the point of total breakdown, and having additional resources who were available more frequently, especially in the off-hours, could really make the difference in our ability to jump the big hurdles and gain much needed confidence.

 + Baby Step Tutorials.
 Smaller chunks of learning exercises that force us to repeat the little things and apply them progressively, in a building block format.

 + Invitation to Pace.
 This, for me, is critical.
 While it is true we don't receive traditional grades in gSchool, I spent the first three weeks beating myself up because I couldn't finish everything, and the